 We all want to experience the sense that things are flowing with ease in our lives.
 Therefore, having fewer things to do is the starting point.
 A lot of productivity methodologies focus on how we can do more with less, either in less time or with less resources.

 While that’s valid and useful, wouldn’t it make sense to reduce our workload in the first place so we have fewer things to deal with?

 5 Steps You Can Take to Reduce Your Workload

-Here are five simple steps you can take to reduce your workload which ultimately means you will have less things to attend to and more time to do the things you really enjoy.
+Here are five simple steps you can take to reduce your workload which ultimately means you will have fewer things to attend to and more time to do the things you really enjoy.

 - Assess what you are currently working on.
-Assessing simply means knowing what’s on your plate and when it needs to be done by.
-Entrepreneurs, especially those who are experts in certain fields, have a tendency to get excited about new ideas or new projects, however find it challenging to see it through all the way to completion.
+Assessing means knowing what’s on your plate and when it needs to be done by.
+Entrepreneurs, especially those who are experts in certain fields, have a tendency to get excited about new ideas or new projects, but find it challenging to see it through all the way to completion.

-That is certainly the case for me too and now I am more diligent about what projects I do take on.
-Here is a simple process I use to assess the projects I’d like to work on and more importantly, the projects I am more likely to complete.
+That has the case for me too and now I’m more diligent about what projects I take on.
+Here is a simple process I use to assess the projects I’d like to work on and more importantly, the projects I’m more likely to complete.
 This is the summarized process.

 - Write down all the projects you’d like to work on or are currently working.

 - Create five additional columns with the heading Passion, Experience, Research, Knowledge and Total.
-(This, by the way, is the PERK Method for project prioritization.)
+(This is the PERK Method for project prioritization.)

 - Score under each of the headings out of 10, for each of the five listed projects, how passionate you are about the project, how much experience you already have in relation to that project, how much research you’ve already done, and what your level of knowledge is for the project.